Active Shooter/Critical Incident Survival

-On Move-In Day, Chief Goulet, University Police Officers, Rapid Response Squad Members and Student Safety Escort Services leadership meet with the parents of students for a Q & A session.
+On Move-In Day, Chief Misale, University Police Officers, Rapid Response Squad Members and ClarkRIDE leadership meet with the parents of students for a Q & A session.
 Crime prevention officers meet with all incoming students about services offered and crime safety information.
 This session is mandatory for all first-year students.

 R.A.D.
 Rape, Aggression, Defense for Women

 The Cornerstone of R.A.D.
 Systems, this course has its foundations in education and awareness.
 The course includes lecture, discussion and self-defense techniques suitable for women of all ages and abilities.
 Classes range from a minimum of nine to twelve hours plus in length.
 The objective of this workshop is to develop and enhance the options of self-defense, so they may become viable considerations to a woman who is attacked.